usnistgov/metaschema/website/content/specification/syntax/definitions.md

 ### JSON Value Keys

-TODO: discuss use only when flags may be present.
+TODO: P2: discuss use only when flags may be present.
+TODO: P2: Address issue https://github.com/usnistgov/metaschema/issues/316

 In XML, the value of a field appears as the textual data content of the field's element.
 In JSON and YAML, a property name is needed for the value.
 The `<json-value-key>` and `<json-value-key-flag>` elements provide a means to control the behavior of how this value is represented.